SummerSlam (1995): Storylines

 An undercard feud involved Shawn Michaels and the WWF Intercontinental Championship.
 Michaels had won the title by pinning Jeff Jarrett at In Your House 2.
 At that event, Michaels was also a "lumberjack" in the WWF Title match between Diesel and Sycho Sid.
 He performed a double axe handle off the top rope onto Sid on the outside of the ring, helping Diesel retain the title.
 A few months prior, Sid had powerbombed Michaels three times, after Shawn blamed Sid for costing him the WWF World Heavyweight Title at WrestleMania XI sidelining him for six weeks with injuries.
 On the July 24 Raw, Sid vowed revenge on Michaels.
-That night, commentator Jerry Lawler stated his own desire for a shot at Michaels' title.
+That night, commentator Jerry Lawler stated his desire for a shot at Michaels' title.
 A match between Sid and Michaels was scheduled for SummerSlam.
 However, the match was suddenly scrapped soon after.
 Michaels would now defend the Intercontinental Championship in a ladder match against Razor Ramon, despite a lack of any onscreen buildup.
 On the August 7 Raw, Michaels attempted to attack Lawler, but was restrained by officials.
 Michaels wrestled Lawler on the August 14 Raw.
 Sid attempted to interfere in the match with a clothesline, but Michaels ducked and hit Sid with a superkick.
 Sid and Lawler regained the upper hand, and Sid chokeslammed Michaels.
 Razor Ramon ran in and assisted Michaels in clearing the ring of his attackers.
 Michaels and Razor then had a staredown, which led to a brawl.
 Razor came out on top.
 Despite being removed from SummerSlam, Sid was granted a future title shot, against whoever would be champion on the September 11 episode of Raw.
+During this feud, Diesel sided with Shawn Michaels while Bret Hart sided with Razor Ramon.

 Bret Hart had been feuding with Jerry Lawler for two years when they met at King of the Ring.
 Hart won the match and, per the stipulation, Lawler was forced to kiss Hart's feet, despite Hakushi's attempt to stop it.
-The following night on Raw, a vignette aired, showing Lawler visiting his dentist, Isaac Yankem, D.D.S., to have his teeth cleansed of foot smell.
+The following night on Raw, a vignette aired, showing Lawler visiting his dentist, Isaac Yankem, D.D.S., to have his teeth cleaned of foot smell.
 Yankem revealed to Lawler he used to be a professional wrestler.
 This began a storyline of Lawler attempting to avenge his loss to Hart.
 Over the following weeks, more vignettes from Yankem's office aired.
 They showed him treating his patients, while Lawler asked them which wrestlers they liked and disliked.
 On the July 24 Raw, Hart beat Hakushi.
 After the bout, Hart assaulted and piledrove Hakushi's manager, Shinja.
 Yankem and Hart did not have any direct interaction before their SummerSlam match.